How To Create The Perfect Nighttime Routine (With 20 relaxing Ideas To Try)

 18. Cuddle a pet or loved one

-There’s nothing like a little snuggle time.
+There’s nothing like a little snuggle time to put your body into a state of comfort.
 Physical touch releases oxytocin, which helps you feel calm and connected.

 19. Create a comfortable sleep space

 Make your bedroom your haven.
-Think soft sheets, cozy blankets, clutter-free and all that good stuff.
+Think soft sheets, cozy blankets, and clutter-free.
 I also like to add blackout curtains to keep the space dark and soothing.
 When your space feels restful, it’s so much easier to drift off to sleep.

 20. Reflect on your day